Statcounter

 Erin, Scott and Chris drank and laughed deep into the night, mainly at Scott.
 He was, after all, unintentional comic relief.
 One of those guys who’s funny but doesn’t realize it.
 He’s just being himself.

 Chris’ mind wandered.
-He was having such a good time, the first in a while, even though he knew that Angela was sitting at home.
+He was having such a good time, the first time in a while, even though he knew that Angela was sitting at home.
 He felt guilty.
 Angela waited and wondered why Chris had been hanging out so late with Scott, and doing it so often lately.
 It wasn’t like him.

 Angela had always felt a tad bit leery of Scott’s influence over Chris anyway.